sonatype/spice-zapper/README.md

 For uploading content:

-0) If remote is detected as non-zapper server, Zapper Clients falls back to simple serial PUTs and GETs.
+0) If remote is detected as non-zapper server, Zapper Clients falls back to simple parallel PUTs and GETs.
+The parameter "max track count" in this case is used to limit max connection count.

 1) Client: assembles the payload (that consists of single or multiple ZFiles).
 Calculates the "segments", and assembles the "recipe", that contains file(seg1, seg2, …) mappings for all files in the payload.
 Calculates hashes for all files and segments, and using those creates references in "recipe".
 Recipe contains the channel numbers clients want to use (configurable).